hitherejoe/ComposeAcademy/academy/foundation/border.md

 ## Constructor

-There are two ways to create a new reference to a Border. the
-first is via the Border function:
+There are two ways to create a new reference to a Border.
+The first is via the Border function:

 ```kotlin
 fun Border(size: Dp, color: Color) = Border(size, SolidColor(color))